Sedan on stilts: Nissan IMs concept previews crossover electric limo

 Nissan IMs concept

-Following the latest upcoming trend, it includes a huge, two-layer instrument-panel screen, made up of four smaller panels, that can show typical instrumentation as well as a 3-D augmented reality view of the car's surroundings, which Nissan calls Invisible-to-Visible, or I2V.
+Following the latest upcoming trend, it includes a huge, two-layer instrument-panel screen, made up of four smaller panels, that can show typical instrumentation as well as a 3D augmented-reality view of the car's surroundings, which Nissan calls Invisible-to-Visible, or I2V.
 Nissan says the interface follows the natural movement of the eye, and will allow drivers to see around corners and determine alternative routes around traffic jams, no matter what their cause.

 The IMs is designed for self-driving, with pedals and a steering wheel that fold away to allow the driver to sit back and relax under conditions when the car can drive itself.
 The front seats swivel to turn the car into a rolling lounge when it can drive itself.

-Exterior styling sets a new trend for Nissan, breaking with the company's most-recent "floating" roof design and heavily sculpted sheet metal.
+Exterior styling sets a new trend for Nissan, breaking with the company's most-recent "floating" roof design and heavily sculpted sheetmetal.
 Nissan designers are aiming for cleaner looks with simple surfaces and taut edges.
 The pillarless cabin with rear-hinged doors, however, are unlikely to make it to production.

 For more from the Detroit auto show, head to our dedicated hub.